sindresorhus/sindresorhus.github.com/_apps/dato.md

 If it's a non-clickable URL (not a link), you can select the URL and choose “Copy Selected Text”.
 Otherwise, activate the correct browser profile and then drag and drop the link into the browser window.

-#### How can I access event attachments?

-macOS unfortunately does not expose this capability to developers, so there is no way for Dato to support it.

-However, you can select “Show in Calendar” in the event details menu and then access the attachments in the Calendar app.

-*If you work at Apple → [FB7389922](https://github.com/feedback-assistant/reports/issues/58)*

 #### How can I export / import / sync / backup preferences?

 I would recommend the [Syncalicious app](https://github.com/zenangst/Syncalicious) which works with any macOS app.